Cruiser Mk IV: Design and development

-The Cruiser MkIV was replaced by two tank designs, the Cruiser MkV Covenanter tank and the A15 Crusader tank.
-The A13 Covenanter was a radical departure from the original A13 design and constituted an entirely new tank, though glaring design flaws meant it was unsuitable for warfare and only used for training.
+The A13 MkIIA remained an effective weapon until late 1941, when newer models of the Panzer III and Panzer IV appeared with thicker armour and larger guns.
+In North Africa, it was the anti-tank gun that claimed the vast majority of British tanks lost in battle; German tanks accounted for few British losses, contrary to popular belief.
+The A13 MkIIA, Cruiser MkIV was replaced by two tank designs, the Cruiser MkV Covenanter tank and the A15 Crusader tank.
+The A13 Covenanter was a radical departure from the original A13 design and constituted an entirely new tank, though design flaws meant it was unsuitable for warfare and it was used only for training.
 The A15 Crusader used the same Liberty engine but in all other respects was a new design.